port-labs/port-docs/docs/promote-scorecards/port-sender.md

 ## Syncing Jira issues

-For every scorecard level that is not completed, creating a Jira task will be created and Subtasks for the level rules.
+For every scorecard level that is not completed, a Jira task will be created and Subtasks for the level rules.

 Head to the Port sender Jira section [action page](https://github.com/marketplace/actions/port-message-sender#manage-scorecards-with-jira-issues) to learn more about the integration and how to use it.